-Astronomer Dr. Ellie Arroway has long been interested in contact to faraway lands, a love fostered in her childhood by her father, Ted Arroway, who passed away when she was nine years old leaving her then orphaned.
+Astronomer Dr. Ellie Arroway has long been interested in contact to faraway lands, a love fostered in her childhood by her father, Ted Arroway (David Morse), who died when she was nine-years-old, leaving her orphaned.
 Her current work in monitoring for extraterrestrial life is based on that love and is in part an homage to her father.
-Ever since funding from the National Science Foundation (NSF) was pulled on her work, which is referred to some, including her NSF superior David Drumlin, as more science fiction than science, Ellie, with a few of her rogue scientist colleagues, have looked for funding from where ever they could get it to continue their work.
+Ever since funding from the National Science Foundation (N.S.F.) was pulled on her work, which is referred to some, including her N.S.F. superior David Drumlin (Tom Skerritt), as more science fiction than science, Ellie, with a few of her rogue scientist colleagues, have looked for funding from where ever they could get it to continue their work.
 When Ellie and her colleagues hear chatter originating from the vicinity of the star Vega, Ellie feels vindicated.
-But that vindication is short lived when others, including politicians, the military, religious leaders and other scientists such as Drumlin, try to take over her work.
+But that vindication is short lived when others, including politicians, the military, religious leaders, and other scientists, such as Drumlin, try to take over her work.
 When the messages received from space are decoded, the project takes on a whole new dimension, which strengthens for Ellie the quest for the truth.
-Thrown into the mix are the unknown person who has up until now funded most of Ellie's work and what his motivations are, and Palmer Joss, a renowned author and theologian, who despite their fundamental differences in outlook, is mutually attracted to Ellie, that attraction based in part on intellect and their common goal of wanting to know the truth.
+Thrown into the mix are the unknown person who has up until now funded most of Ellie's work and what his motivations are, and Palmer Joss (Matthew McConaughey), a renowned author and theologian, who despite their fundamental differences in outlook, is mutually attracted to Ellie, that attraction based in part on intellect and their common goal of wanting to know the truth.

-The skeptical scientist Dr. Ellie Arroway researches extraterrestrial life with her team in Puerto Rico.
+The skeptical scientist Dr. Ellie Arroway (Jodie Foster) researches extraterrestrial life with her team in Puerto Rico.
 When David Drumlin (Tom Skerritt) shuts-down the project, Ellie seeks for private funds to reopen her research in New Mexico.
 An anonymous millionaire provides the necessary funds and Ellie proceeds with her work.
 Four years later, she is contacted by alien forms from Vega that send a coded message.
-The millionaire S.R.
-Hadden that is financing the research deciphers the message and gives to Ellie the design of an intriguing machine.
+The millionaire, S.R.
+Hadden (Sir John Hurt) that is financing the research deciphers the message and gives to Ellie the design of an intriguing machine.
 Ellie concludes that the equipment might be to transport a passenger to Vega.
-Now she needs to convince a commission formed by military, politicians, scientists and religious leaders that she is the best candidate for the journey.
+Now she needs to convince a commission formed by military, politicians, scientists, and religious leaders that she is the best candidate for the journey.

-The esteemed astronomer Dr Ellie Arroway, has irrevocably lost her faith in God, when as a child, her beloved parents were killed, leaving her orphaned.
+The esteemed astronomer Dr. Ellie Arroway (Jodie Foster) has irrevocably lost her faith in God, when as a child, her beloved parents were killed, leaving her orphaned.
 As a result, Ellie began developing a strange and different belief regarding the existence of life outside Earth's confined boundaries.
-Under those circumstances, as an active member of a dedicated group of researchers dealing with space radio waves, Dr Ellie sincerely hopes that one day, her expectations will be confirmed, finally finding proof of extraterrestrial life.
+Under those circumstances, as an active member of a dedicated group of researchers dealing with space radio waves, Dr. Ellie sincerely hopes that one day, her expectations will be confirmed, finally finding proof of extraterrestrial life.
 Unexpectedly, her faith and perseverance will be rewarded when she receives a long-awaited, yet baffling message, which by decoding it, the blueprints of a puzzling machine will be revealed.
 Is this a direct invitation for an incredible first contact with elusive alien life forms?

-Contact is the story of a free thinking radio astronomer who discovers an intelligent signal broadcast from deep space.
-She and her fellow scientists are able to decipher the Message and discover detailed instructions for building a mysterious Machine.
-Will the Machine spell the end of our world, or the end of our superstitions?
-Will we take our place among the races of the Galaxy, or are we just an upstart species with a long way to go?
+This is the story of a free thinking radio astronomer who discovers an intelligent signal broadcast from deep space.
+She and her fellow scientists are able to decipher the message and discover detailed instructions for building a mysterious machine.
+Will the machine spell the end of our world, or the end of our superstitions?
+Will we take our place among the races of the galaxy, or are we just an upstart species with a long way to go?

 - The film opens with a shot of Earth from space and an audio track of various samples of recognizable mass communications from world history.
 The shot suddenly begins to travel outwards from Earth at impossible speed, passing Mars, the Asteroid Belt of the Solar System, Jupiter, travelling through Saturn's rings and leaving our Solar System.
 Travel continues even faster, seemingly faster than light, passing the Pillars of Creation in the Eagle Nebula and out of the Milky Way galaxy.
 The trip passes through another galaxy, finally showing us a field of thousands of galaxies.
 After a few moments we pass through the iris of a young girl, Ellie Arroway, who is reciting a HAM radio greeting "C-Q" ("seek you") in her bedroom.